dupleader/the-bike-shed/exampleSite/content/en/home/codeofconduct.md

 Harassment towards others while on the space

 Haranguing and shouting over guests, and other speakers.
-Contributions should be limited to 2 minutes in order to give everyone a fair chance at speaking.
+Contributions will be limited to 2 minutes in order to give everyone a fair chance at speaking.

 **Any violation of the above will result in speakers being relegated to listeners**

+**Any repeat violations will result in accounts being blocked**

 **The organisers are not responsible for any behaviour by speakers outside the space (tweets for example)**